-From 01/01 to 31⁄12, daily between 9.30 am and 11.45 pm.
+From 01/01 to 31⁄12, daily between 10.30 am and 6.30 pm.
 Closed exceptionally on July 14th.
+From 1 June to 1 September: 9.30am to 11pm.
 The Eiffel Tower is open for visits up to the second floor by the stairs or by lift.
-Visits up to the top floor will be possible from July 15th.
 Access to the top may be prohibited during harsh weather.
-Last ascent before 10.30pm.

 - Guided tours

 Single mean time tour120 mins

 - Unguided individual tours available permanently